ICMOL/OMIXIS/README.md

   OMIXIS
 </h1>

-**OMIXIS** is a local graphical platform for LC-MS/MS metabolomics data processing.
+**OMIXIS** is a local graphical platform for LC-MS/MS untargeted metabolomics data processing.
 It integrates peak detection, peak-quality assessment, feature alignment, and feature-guided MS/MS identification in one reproducible workflow.

 ## Overview